Losing your voice is likely to be a shock if you have had your larynx completely removed (a total laryngectomy).

 Writing things down

 You might find it useful to carry a small notebook and pen so that you can write notes to people if you need to.
-Laptop computers, small typewriters, electronic notebooks or keyboards are other ways you can communicate.
+Laptop computers, smartphones, tablets, electronic notebooks or keyboards are other ways you can communicate.

 A number of small portable machines are available.
 Your speech and language therapist can advise you on which might suit you best.